Prepare the map and form

 You'll use the data you collected during your community cleanup.

-- Click the Workbooks tab.
+- If necessary, open ArcGIS Insights and click the Workbooks tab.

 The dataset includes two date and time fields: CreationDate and EditDate.
 You'll create a time series using CreationDate.